 Steps to Reset Pattern lock:

-- Connect your (turned on) phone to PC using USB cable.
+- Connect your (turned on) phone to PC using a USB cable.

 - Launch the Terminal window.